 a.
-Customer Satisfaction Results

-Summarize current levels and trends in key measures and/or indicators of customer satisfaction and dissatisfaction, including satisfaction relative to competitors.
+Customer Satisfaction Results Summarize current levels and trends in key measures and/or indicators of customer satisfaction and dissatisfaction, including satisfaction relative to competitors.
+Address different customer groups and market segments, as appropriate.

 N1.
-Customer satisfaction results reported in this Item derive from determination methods described in Item 3.2.
+Customer satisfaction and dissatisfaction results reported in this Item derive from determination methods described in Item 3.2.

 N2.
-Measures and/or indicators of customer satisfaction and satisfaction relative to competitors may include information on customer-perceived value.
+Measures and/or indicators of customer satisfaction and satisfaction relative to competitors might include information on customer-perceived value.

 N3.
-Measures and/or indicators of satisfaction relative to competitors might include objective information and data from customers and independent organizations.
-Comparative performance of products and services should be addressed in Item 7.5.
+Measures and/or indicators of customer satisfaction relative to competitors might include objective information and data from customers and independent organizations.
+Comparative performance of products and services and operational performance measures that serve as indicators of customer satisfaction should be addressed in Item 7.5.

-7.2 Financial and Market Results (130 pts.)
+7.2 Financial and Market Results (125 pts.)